A Very Victorian Two-Penny Hangover

 Hogarth‘s ‘Gin Lane’

 The population of Britain at the time lived in both amazing luxury and devastating poverty.
 The first time the term ‘Victorian’ was used was in 1851.
 Queen Victoria had been ruling since 1837, and would in fact go on to rule until 1901.
-1851 was also the year of The Great Exposition, this showed off the very best of industrialisation and innovation from Britain and around the world.
+1851 was also the year of The Great Exhibition, this showed off the very best of industrialisation and innovation from Britain and around the world.
 This exposition, based in London, was visited by over 6 million people, rich and poor alike.

 Victorian England exemplified a capitalist entrepreneurial work ethic, a sense of individualism and hard work.
 It is no coincidence that Darwin’s ‘Origin of the Species’ was also published at this time.
 The popularity of his work further cemented the idea of ‘survival of the fittest’ into the public consciousness.
 Unfortunately what brought prosperity to some brought degradation to others.
 This was coupled with a ‘laissez faire’ economic approach from the government which saw a surge in poverty in England’s cities.
 Although the Empire was flourishing, unfortunately so were the cities’ slums, especially London’s.